Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Discussion

 \section{Discussion}

-Our simple hydrodynamic model gives a statistically acceptable simultaneous description of the $p_{\rm T}$-spectrum and the elliptic flow of direct photons in ALICE Pb+Pb at 2.76 collisions in terms of $\chi^2/$NDF, even beyond the expected limit of validity of the hydro description that is usually considered to be $p_{\rm T}<2-3$ GeV.
-Our model is compatible with the data up to $p_{\rm T}<5$ GeV, however, we note that the rather large uncertainties of the elliptic flow data prevents a strong conclusion.

-In Fig.~\ref{fig:ALICE_direct_photon_v2_fit}, we have compared our description of $v_2$ with other hydrodynamic calculations~\cite{PhysRevLett.114.072301,PhysRevC.96.014911} and a transport model~\cite{PhysRevC.92.054914}, that were included into the ALICE publication~\cite{ALICE:2018dti}.
-Our calculations show better agreement with the data, however the large uncertainties of the experimental data allow to draw conclusions only on the qualitative level.
+Our simple hydrodynamic model gives a statistically acceptable simultaneous description of the $p_{\rm T}$-spectrum and the elliptic flow of direct photons in ALICE Pb+Pb at $\sqrt{s_\textmd{NN}}=$ 2.76 TeV collisions with 0-20\% centrality in terms of $\chi^2/$NDF, even beyond the expected limit of validity of the hydro description that is usually considered to be $p_{\rm T}<$ 2-3 GeV.
+Our calculations show a good agreement with the data, however the large uncertainties of the experimental data allow to draw conclusions only on the qualitative level.

 Based on the temperature profile that we described in Section~\ref{sec:tempprof}, we were able to determine the initial temperature of the plasma in the center of the fireball, that is